Body

 Configuring PaperCut

-- You can edit various PaperCut configurations such as PaperCut remembering your username upon launch.
+You can edit the PaperCut configuration by opening its config file in a text editor.
+The file contains various settings commented out you can tweak.
 The config file for PaperCut is located within your specified installation directory.
-By default, this directory is: ~/printing/papercut/config.properties
+By default, this directory is: ~/.local/share/mtu-printing/papercut/config.properties

 Other considerations

-The PaperCut Client will require reauthorization upon restart, shutdown, or logoff.
-Otherwise, the PaperCut Client will only timeout after a given time specified by the user when they run their first print job through PaperCut.
+The PaperCut Client will require reauthorization upon restart, shutdown, or log off; otherwise, the PaperCut Client will only time out after the time specified by the user when they run their first print job through PaperCut.

 HuskyPrint stations will already be available on fully-managed devices.
 For details on how to request additional networked printers, see our Adding networked printers (Linux) article.

-- Enable and start the cups daemon.
-You’ll need sudo, or root, to run the following commands:
+- Enable and start cups daemon.
+Note: You’ll need sudo, or root, for the following commands: